HypeJet/.github/profile/README.md

-## Hi there 👋
+## Hi there, Welcome to CityWide Minigame Server's official github 👋

-🙋‍♀️ A short introduction - It's a minigame server's official github.
+- 🙋‍♀️ A short introduction - It's a CityWide Minigame Server's official github.
-🌈 Contribution guidelines - Just contact with owner.
+- 🌈 Contribution guidelines - Just contact with owner or (if repo is public) create pull request.
-👩‍💻 Useful resources - Currently, there is no one.
+- 👩‍💻 Public Useful resources - MinestomFloodgate
-🍿 Fun facts - We're using minestom to get max perfomance.
+- 🍿 Fun facts - We're using minestom to get max perfomance.